ghiscoding/slickgrid-universal/docs/migrations/migration-to-5.x.md

   - ESM ready
   - modern styling and also include Dark Mode theme
   - date range becomes a lot more easy by displaying a picker with 2 months
-  - much smaller size (a decrease of 2.9% (17Kb) was found, expect even more decreate with gzip)
+  - much smaller size (a decrease of 2.9% (17Kb) was observed, expect even more decrease with gzip)
 - Vanilla-Calendar cons:
   - settings are named differently and are not using flat config (complex object settings)
     - for example Flatpickr `minDate: 'today'` is instead `range: { min: 'today' }`
   - some settings were missing, like the `'today'` shortcut which is why I forked the project
     - I did open a few PRs on the main project, so the hope is to drop the fork in the future while being a totally transparent change to the user (you)

+Similar to previous releases, I managed to decrease the project build size even more (about 5%).
+At this point, the project has a similar size to what it was in v2.x that is when we were using jQuery/jQueryUI but since we're no longer using jQuery the project is in fact much smaller than it was 2 years ago.
+This is really nice to see, that is even considering the fact that we keep adding new features to the project and the project size managed to decrease yet again :)

 #### Major Changes - Quick Summary
 - minimum requirements bump